pulumi/docs/content/tutorials/importing/getting-started/index.md

 layout: topic
 date: 2022-06-03T11:31:57-05:00
 draft: false
-description: Get set up to import resources and migrate to Pulumi in this pathway.
+description: Get set up to import resources and migrate to Pulumi in this tutorial.
 meta_desc: Learn how to set up your local system to get started with bringing Pulumi into your existing ecosystem in this tutorial.
 index: 0
 estimated_time: 2